Becomedigital/Become-web-button/README.md

 ## Integration Steps

-- Add the Script
-  Include the following script in your HTML <head> or before the closing <body> tag:
+- Add the Script: Include the following script in your HTML <head> or before the closing <body> tag:

 ```html
 <script src="https://onboarding.svi.becomedigital.net/resources/button.js"></script>
 ```

-- Declare Required Attributes
-  Use the <become-button> custom element and provide the required attributes such as userId, contractId, and token:
+- Declare Required Attributes: Use the <become-button> custom element and provide the required attributes such as userId, contractId, and token:

 ```html
 <become-button